Mallik-G/databricks-api-utils/README.rst

-Helper functions for working with databricks-api
+Helper functions for working with the Databricks API

 * Free software: MIT license